-URL URL of the Jira instance, with port if necessary.
+URL.
+URL of the Jira instance, with port if necessary.
 For example, 'https://jira.example.org'.

-- Number of days to look back in selecting issues to consider.
+- Number of days to look back for selecting issues.
+Issues are selected if they are completed and have been updated within the number of days configured.
 The default value is: 90.

-- · Password for basic authentication.
+- Password for basic authentication.

-- · Private token.
+- Private token.